Ebay

 something for £4 and ebay has charged the customer £3 for

-possible to make the global discount higher than the
+probably possible to make the global discount higher than

 discount and get a smaller one at checkout.
 I'll try

-be ebay systems enabling retail fraud, which you might well
+would be ebay systems enabling retail fraud, which you

 1) Well, ebay first line telephone support.
 I don't